Frequently Asked Questions

 Can you make a living as an artist?

 I wish there was an easy answer to this question – but there just is not.
-I resent terms like “starving artist” or how artist are often portrayed in Hollywood or mainstream media.
-Artist are not lazy, not stupid, nor have a lack or ambition, can’t do anything else or crazy people painting with blood of their murder victims – really, come on – that’s stupid.
+I resent terms like “starving artist” or how artists are often portrayed in Hollywood or mainstream media.
+Artists are not lazy, stupid, lack ambition, possess no other skills, or are crazy people painting with blood of their murder victims – really, come on – that’s stupid.

-I can make a general statement that people who are most successful in the career part of being an artist are very hard working, get along with other people, value community, keep their overhead low, are fragile, have a great joy in what they do and stick to it overtime.
+I can make a general observation that the people who are most successful in the “career” part of being an artist are very hard working, get along with other people, value community, keep their overhead low, are fragile, have a great joy in what they do, and stick to it over time.

-Currently the employment climate is in great flux, and what traditional jobs that are currently available will have radically changed over the next ten years – so, strong living skills are essential to any success today.
+Currently the employment climate is in great flux.
+“Traditional” jobs that are currently available will continue to radically change over the next ten years.
+Strong living skills are essential to any success today.

 Why did you become a teacher?

-I have always been a bit of a ‘studio rat’ and when I was young, I thought that I would make pottery for a living – live in the middle of rural farmlands somewhere with a wood kiln, a dog and would become the unknown craftsman – HA HA HA.
+I have always been a bit of a ‘studio rat’ and when I was young, I thought that I would make pottery for a living – live in the middle of rural farmlands somewhere with a wood kiln, a dog and would become the unknown craftsman – HA!
+HA!
+HA!
 Really, nothing about that would fit my personality.
-The first time Iectured in front of a classroom, I was so nervous, I was teaching at the College of William and Mary as a sabbatical replacement and I was pretty out of my depth as a college professor.
-However, when I got up to demo I thought, I am doing to teach the way that I learned best, and that was through a combination of clear smart ideas and a sense of humor.
-So, in front of all fresh shinny faced students, September of 1996, I was suddenly, very funny – I was able to tap into a sense of humor, and the energy of the group egged my on.
-I thought right then “if I am a college professor, I will laugh more” and that idea stuck.
-I thought it was important for me to make a living as a potter before becoming a professor, so I went and did that for a few years, and then a job opened up at the School for American Crafts at RIT in western New York.
-I was lucky enough to get the job and I loved working at a crafts school.
+The first time I Iectured in front of a classroom, I was so nervous, I was teaching at the College of William and Mary as a sabbatical replacement and I was pretty out of my depth as a college professor.
+However, when I got up to demo I decided I was going to teach the way that I learned best–through a combination of clear smart ideas and a sense of humor.
+So, in September of 1996 in front of all the fresh, shiny-faced students, I was suddenly very funny!
+I was able to tap into a sense of humor, and the energy of the group egged me on.
+I realized right then that if I became a college professor, I would laugh more– and that idea stuck.
+I thought it was important for me to make a living as a potter before becoming a professor, so I did that for a few years.
+When a job opened up at the School for American Crafts at RIT in western New York, I was lucky enough to get the job.
+I loved working at a crafts school.

 How do you get the blue to run on your clouds?

-First, start with: why have a developed these glazes and use this technique on my pots.
-This aesthetic – or look of runny glazes is a historical one – from the Tang Dynasty in China and the Iranian potters of about 800 AD.
-They were using lead based glazes, and that kind of glaze run is a characteristic of a lead based glaze.
+First, start with: why have I developed these glazes and use this technique on my pots?
+This aesthetic – or look of runny glazes– is a historical one from the Tang Dynasty in China and the Iranian potters of about 800 AD.
+They were using lead-based glazes and that kind of glaze run is a characteristic of those.
 The first contemporary artist I know to use this aesthetic is Betty Woodman.
-On my pots with clouds – I am drawing a rather dull shaped Charlie Brown cloud – really, nothing like what a cloud really looks like.
-However, the run of the gaze, and the drippyness of the blue in the clouds – the materiality and phenomenon of the glaze carries the idea, and bring historical pottery and meaning to the work.
+On my pots with clouds, I am drawing a rather dull-shaped Charlie Brown cloud; nothing like what a cloud really looks like.
+However, the run of the glaze, and the drippiness of the blue in the clouds – the materiality and phenomenon of the glaze – carries the idea and brings historical pottery and meaning to the work.
 The abstraction of the clouds through the raw nature of the glaze melt gives the viewer clues about the idea in the pots, and also room for their own experience.

 How do you make the pillow lids in your cream and sugar sets?